 What to Do When the Seller Pushes Back

-Sellers who push back on an initial offer are not rejecting you — they’re negotiating.
+Sellers who push back on an initial offer aren’t rejecting you—they’re negotiating.
 This is normal and healthy.
 The response to pushback is not to immediately capitulate or to dig in defensively; it’s to understand specifically what they’re reacting to.

 “Can you help me understand what feels off about this offer?” is one of the most productive questions you can ask.
 Is it the total number?
 The structure?
 The timeline?
 The earn-out percentage?
 Different concerns have different solutions, and understanding the specific objection is the only way to address it effectively.